 “Even just one day in Ninh Binh and you’ll be glad you went.”

 Vietnam is very backpacker friendly and the tourist trail is very well-defined.
 It helps that it is a relatively vertical country where there is a pretty common north-to-south trail or vice versa.
-I figured I’d throw in my own input based on my experience here.
-My own route made very little sense and was full of mistakes that could have been easily avoided had I looked at a map, but you should be glad that I made the mistake of spending 5 nights on sleeper buses out of 7 days so you don’t have to.
+I figured I’d throw in my own input based on my experiences here.
+My own route made very little sense and was full of mistakes that could have been easily avoided had I looked at a map but you should be thankful that I made the mistake of spending 5 nights on sleeper buses out of 7 days so you don’t have to.

 If you’re traveling north to south, read it as is.
 If traveling south to north, just read it backwards I guess.
 Well, from bottom to top, not backwards.
 It wouldn’t make very much sense that way.